mlflow.models

 • evaluator_config – A dictionary of additional configurations to supply to the evaluator.
 If multiple evaluators are specified, each configuration should be supplied as a nested dictionary whose key is the evaluator name.

-• custom_metrics
+• extra_metrics

-Example usage of custom metrics
+Example usage of extra metrics

 import mlflow